On-Page Optimization – A Beginner’s Guide

 You need to make sure that you are doing two things:

-1. Use images at an appropriate resolution (no one needs a 3200x2400 picture).
+1. Use images at an appropriate resolution (lower resolutions decrease file size).

 2. Compress your images for internet use (decreases file size).

+There are more in-depth guides out there on how to fully configure each of these plugins.
 Here are some of the features that can really help you out:

 1. Browser Caching

 2. Database Caching